 I recently moved into a new home so I have an excellent chance to set up a home measurement system in one go.
-I have a few goals in mind regarding the end system:
+If you are interested, read this article and get ideas on how to measure your house.
+Basically, I have a few goals in mind regarding the end system:

 - Measurements should cover temperature and humidity indoors.

 - I should get alerted if something goes wrong at home.
 For example if my fridge or freezer malfunction, or if the water boiler stops working.